ArmCosmos: Recent developments

 In October 2019, the Government of Armenia approved a bill on creating a national law on space activities.
 The bill will provide companies with tax privileges until 2030, will encourage space activities to be developed in Armenia and will enable Armenia to carry out its own space programs, including launching Armenian spacecraft and satellites into space.

 On 26 March 2020, the Government of Armenia signed into law a package of space activity legislation called "Advanced Tomorrow", or ATOM, which will promote educational and economic development and will expand both state and commercial space activities.

 In August 2020, the President of Armenia, Armen Sarksyan, announced that Armenia will host the sixth Starmus Festival from September 5 to 10, 2022.
 The event was sponsored by the President himself, as well as, the Ministry of Education and Science.
 The event brought together world-class scientists, artists, astronauts, and the general public to celebrate science communication and to share latest discoveries in a number of scientific fields.
 The main focus of the sixth Starmus Festival was on the exploration of Mars.

 On 27 April 2021, the Secretary of the Security Council of Armenia, Armen Grigoryan met with the General Director of Roscosmos, Dmitry Rogozin in Moscow.
 The parties discussed the prospects for the development of space activities in Armenia.
 Rogozin praised Armenian-Russian cooperation in the field of space monitoring.
 He proposed to expand cooperation between Russia and Armenia in the framework of space technology, design and development.
 The parties also agreed to set up a space activities working group between Armenia and Russia.

 On 15 June 2021, the Minister of High-Tech Industry, Hayk Chobanyan, participated in the Global Space Exploration Conference (GLEX 2021) in Saint Petersburg.
 He attached importance to cooperation with key players in the field and participation in international events and stated that Armenia is a country with great ambitions and potential in the field of space research.
 Chobanyan stressed that taking into account that space exploration is accompanied by technological progress, the Armenian government is investing in the development of this direction.
 “We strive to work with the world’s leading countries to use space for peaceful purposes and to engage in other global projects,” the Minister said.

 On 25 May 2022, Armenia launched an observation satellite in cooperation with SpaceX.
-The Prime Minister of Armenia, Nikol Pashinyan stated, "On May 25, 2022, at 22:35 Yerevan time, the first satellite of the Republic of Armenia was launched into orbit from the space station at Cape Canaveral, USA."
+The Prime Minister of Armenia, Nikol Pashinyan stated, "On May 25, 2022, at 22:35 Yerevan time, the first satellite of Armenia was launched into orbit from the space station at Cape Canaveral, USA."